-- Peaceful Return and Aggressive Inclusion Social Entrepreneurship with the Department of Trade and Industry (DTI); - Health Insurance Grant with the Philippine Health Insurance Corporation (PHIC); - Bangsamoro Grants-in-Aid Higher Education Program with the Commission on Higher Education (CHED); - Alternative Learning System in the Bangsamoro with the Department of Education (DEPED); - Construction of Equipped Rural Health Units with Birthing Facilities in Six MILF Camps and Communities of Decommissioned Combatants with the Department of Health (DOH); and - Rehabilitation of Irrigation System with the National Irrigation Administration (NIA).
+Peaceful Return and Aggressive Inclusion Social Entrepreneurship with the Department of Trade and Industry (DTI);

+Health Insurance Grant with the Philippine Health Insurance Corporation (PHIC);

+Bangsamoro Grants-in-Aid Higher Education Program with the Commission on Higher Education (CHED);

+Alternative Learning System in the Bangsamoro with the Department of Education (DEPED);

+Construction of Equipped Rural Health Units with Birthing Facilities in Six MILF Camps and Communities of Decommissioned Combatants with the Department of Health (DOH); and

+Rehabilitation of Irrigation System with the National Irrigation Administration (NIA).

-Coordination was also conducted with the Department of Social Welfare and Development (DSWD) and the IDB for the roll-out of the reengagement process and comprehensive needs assessment for combatants.
-Exploratory talks with the World Bank have been ongoing to discuss the setting up of Information Advisory and Referral System (IARS) for the decommissioned combatants based on case management to monitor the combatant-to-civilian transformation of decommissioned Bangsamoro Islamic Armed Force (BIAF).
+Coordination was also conducted with the Department of Social Welfare and Development (DSWD) and the IDB for the roll-out of the reengagement process and comprehensive needs assessment for combatants Exploratory talks with the World Bank have been ongoing to discuss the setting up of Information Advisory and Referral System (IARS) for the decommissioned combatants based on case management to monitor the combatant-to-civilian transformation of decommissioned Bangsarnoro Islamic Armed Force (BIAF).

 Assistance to 111 Stranded Decommissioned Combatants.
-The TFDCC continued its provision of assistance to the 111 decommissioned combatants, who are currently stranded in Camp Darapanan, Sultan Kudarat, Maguindanao since March 2020 and restricted to come back in their places of origin due to the imposition of lockdowns in several localities in Mindanao.
+The TFDCC continued its provision of assistance to the 111 decommissioned combatants, who are currently stranded in Camp Darapanan, Sullan Kudarat, Maguindanao since March 2020 and restricted to come back in their places of origin due to the imposition of lockdowns in several localities in Mindanao.
 The TFDCC ensured that said decommissioned combatants were checked and provided with their basic needs for the duration of community lockdown.
 The concern of these decommissioned combatants was brought up to the Office of the Chief Minister of the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM), and the national government through OPAPP.
-Requests had been sent to the Provincial Government of Sulu, where they are presently residing, to allow their entry to the province in time for the observance of the holy month of Ramadhan.
-However, the Office of Provincial Governor Abdusakur Tan denied these requests and invoked the lockdown being observed in Sulu.
-Thrantineation of the CAB by building the capacities of relevant actors to sustain peace through the mitigation of factor
+Requests had been sent to the Provincial Government of Sulu, where they are presently residing, to allow their entry to the province in time for the observance of the holy month of Ramadhan However, the Office of Provincial Governor Abdusakur Tan denied these requests and invoked the lockdown being observed in Sulu.
+Their principals to formally discuss and lay down the foundation of the transformation program in the next Government and

 In May 2020, the Sulu Provincial Government, through an Executive Order, allowed the entry of these individuals, upon presentation of medical certification that they are in good health.
-The TFDCC facilitated the medical check-ups and x-ray examination for 108 decommissioned combatants, three focal persons, and one TFDCC-Basilan member at the United Doctors Hospital in Cotlabato City.
+The TFDCC facilitated the medical check-ups and x-ray examination for 108 decommissioned combatants, three focal persons, and one TFDCC-Basilan member at the United Doctors Hospital in Cottabato City.
 On 20 May 2020, they were transported to Polloc Port in Parang, Maguindanao, where a private ferry was docked that transported them to Sulu.